OliverSwift/Promys/README.md

 User connects to Wifi, visits an embedded web page, downloads and starts client application.
 Almost as easy as Click&Share from BARCO but at a reasonable price (~40€).

-Already made image will be available soon on the web site, so it should be very straightforward to setup a Pi3 out of the box and have an up and running system.
+Already made image is available on the web site (see below), so it should be very straightforward to setup a Pi3 out of the box and have an up and running system.

 For the moment it is very basic but it can be extended with plenty of nifty features.
 Check out TODO/Ideas section for that and feel free to contribute.